 What I LOVE About this Income and Expense Tracker for Google Sheets

-Here are some other reasons why I LOVE and highly recommend this personal expenses spreadsheet tracker:
+Here are some other reasons why I LOVE and highly recommend this personal income and expenses spreadsheet tracker:

 Easy to Use